 At the December meeting, commissioners will be presented with the total project costs and a guaranteed maximum price for the project.

-The construction on the JLEC building is expected to begin in January 2025.
-Renovations to the building are expected to begin in summer 2026 and be completed in summer 2027.
+The construction of the JLEC expansion is expected to begin in January 2025.
+Renovations to the existing building are expected to begin in summer 2026 and be completed in summer 2027.
 The first phase of construction on the Public Safety Building – which includes 911 and emergency operations – will begin in spring 2025 and is expected to conclude in spring 2026.

 In other business, commissioners: